palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/test-strategy-master.md

 ### 3.2 Likelihood × impact, not gut feeling

 Every project's `test-strategy.md` scores its top risks on likelihood and impact before anything gets prioritized.
-A few examples, pulled directly from this portfolio rather than invented for illustration:
+A few examples from this portfolio:

 - **CURA Healthcare** ([03](../03-healthcare-cura)): "Confirmation screen shows different data than submitted" — scored Medium likelihood / Critical impact, specifically because a healthcare booking confirmation showing the wrong facility or date is not a cosmetic bug, it's a patient-safety-adjacent one.
 This is the risk that made `getConfirmedFacility()` correctness a P1 assertion rather than an afterthought.
 - **Parabank** ([04](../04-banking-parabank)): "Transfer debits one account without crediting the other" was scored Low likelihood / Critical impact — low likelihood because it's a well-trodden banking-demo code path, but the impact score is what justified automating balance reconciliation instead of just checking for a "Transfer Complete" banner.